-Ways to pay back a reverse mortgage
+How do you pay back a reverse mortgage?

-1. Selling the home
+1. Sell your home

-2. Using savings
+2. Pay with savings

 While most reverse mortgage borrowers won’t have enough in savings to pay off their loan, you can always opt to start saving now to make a lump-sum payment later.
 Consider making monthly “payments” to a savings account that you can use when your loan comes due.